winter salad

 • Support weight loss: Salads are low in calories and high in fiber, which can help you feel full and avoid overeating.
 An important component during the sweets-filled holiday season.

-Tip: Try adding winter vegetables like kale, Brussels sprouts, winter squash, onions, and mushrooms to your salads.
+Tip: Try adding winter vegetables like kale (massage first with olive oil for less fiber-y, easier-to-eat kale), Brussels sprouts, winter squash, onions, and mushrooms to your salads.
 You can also try winter greens like spinach, which are high in beta-carotene, lutein, and vitamin C.

 So, what’s your winter salad style?
 Here are a few of our favorites to help inspire: